 For this blog post, I randomly chose a company that sells plus-size women’s clothing.

-In the image below, I started with plus sizes and used the suggestions feature to find similar interests to go along with this demographic.
-As you can see, there are a lot of targeting opportunities in this particular niche.
+For my plus-size women's clothing business, I started with the term "plus sizes" and used the suggestions feature to find similar interests to go along with this demographic.
+As you can see in the image below, there are a lot of targeting opportunities in this particular niche.

 This example should give you some ideas on how you can target your ecommerce client’s target audience.
 You and your client should discuss potential competitors, as well as similar interests that you can target for their product line.